-IF WE FAIL TO OBTAIN THE CAPITAL NECESSARY TO FUND OUR OPERATIONS, WE WILL BE UNABLE TO SUCCESSFULLY DEVELOP OUR TECHNOLOGY AND PRODUCTS.
+WE MAY REQUIRE FINANCING BEYOND THE PROCEEDS OF THIS OFFERING.
+IF WE ARE UNABLE TO OBTAIN THIS FINANCING, WE WILL BE UNABLE TO DEVELOP OUR TECHNOLOGY AND PRODUCTS.

-Significant additional financing may be required to fund future operations.
-We do not know whether additional financing will be available when needed, or that, if available, it will be on terms favorable to our stockholders or us.
+We do not know whether we will require additional financing, or that, if acquired, it will be on terms favorable to our stockholders or us.
 We have consumed substantial amounts of cash to date and expect capital outlays and operating expenditures to increase over the next several years as we expand our infrastructure and research and development activities.
 We may raise this financing through public or private financings or additional Universal GeneTools collaborations, strategic partnerships or licensing arrangements.
+If additional financing becomes necessary in the future, it would likely be at least tens of millions of dollars.

 While we believe our current financial resources and the proceeds of this offering should be adequate to sustain our operations for two years, it is not possible to estimate our financial requirements thereafter.
 However, to the extent we concentrate our efforts on proprietary human therapeutics, we will require FDA approval and extensive clinical trials of our potential products.
-This process can be expected to cost in excess of \$100 million per product.
+This process may cost in excess of \$100 million per product.